DarkstarTechnology/DarkstarTechnology/README.md

 # Hi there, I'm J! 👋

-I'm a passionate software developer and student at Ivy Tech University, specializing in building robust applications with .NET and Angular.
+I'm a software developer, specializing in building robust applications with .NET and Angular.
 With a keen interest in modern technologies and software architecture, I strive to create efficient and scalable solutions.

 ## 🔭 I’m currently working on
 - Angular web applications for online gaming communities